JWDebelius/monte_carlo_power/ipynb/1-Build Simulations.md

 ...             pickle.dump({'samples': samples, 'params': params}, f_)
 ```

 We've now simulated data following a variety of distributions.
+We'll perform power calculations using all the simulations in the next notebook: [2-Empirical Power Calculations](2-Empirical%20Power%20Calculations.md).

-We'll follow the parametric distributions through notebooks [2-], [3-], and [4-], while we'll pick up the nonparameteric distributions in notebook [5-].
+We'll then evaluate the parametric data starting in [](), and the nonparametric in []().

 # Works Cited